PostHog/posthog.com/contents/blog/mobile-session-replay.md

 [Session replay](/session-replay) is one of the most powerful tools for understanding user behavior.
 Web session replay has been a core part of PostHog for a long time now (it was built in our first hackathon), but mobile teams have had to wait longer.

-Fortunately, it's finally here on [iOS](/docs/session-replay/ios), [Android](/docs/session-replay/android), and [React Native](/docs/session-replay/react-native) (with [Flutter](https://github.com/PostHog/posthog-flutter/issues/69) coming soon).
+Finally, it's here on [iOS](/docs/session-replay/ios), [Android](/docs/session-replay/android), and [React Native](/docs/session-replay/react-native) (with [Flutter](https://github.com/PostHog/posthog-flutter/issues/69) coming soon).

 What took so long?
-Although we had the structure to ingest and playback replays, recording them in mobile apps is much trickier than in web apps.
-This post goes over why and how we finally managed to overcome them.
+Recording them in mobile apps is much trickier than in web apps.
+This post goes over why and how we finally managed to make it happen.

 ## What's so difficult about mobile session replay?

-Others have complained about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).
+Developers have complained about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).
 Why is that the case?

 ### 1. Multiple platforms

 The industry's big secret about web session replay is that it largely relies on a single open source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
 It includes tools for recording web interactions and state changes, structuring session data, and playback.

 Unfortunately, rrweb for mobile doesn't exist.
-To build mobile session replay, we needed to do all the work ourselves, and when compared to the web, this is a lot.
+To build mobile session replay, we needed to do all the work ourselves, and this was a lot.
 Instead of a single JavaScript SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter).

 There are even breaking differences within platforms.
 For example, Jetpack Compose uses a compositional model for UI, which is different from Android's traditional view-based model.
 This means you need to develop separate ways of doing replays when using it. iOS has a similar problem with SwiftUI versus UIKit.